Explaining Adversarial Vulnerability with a Data Sparsity Hypothesis: Discussion and Conclusion

-In this paper, we hypothesized that data sparsity or the existence of large spaces around the support of the data distribution with no training data and large numbers of redundant parameters in the DL models allow different DL models to create different decision boundaries with different appearances in the space outside the support of the data distribution.
-Following this hypothesis, we proposed a training framework that trains DL models to have decision boundaries as far as possible from the class distributions.
-We generated an unlabeled data set to cover the space outside the support of the data distribution using Gaussian noise and used the unlabeled data set to learn such decision boundaries.
-We showed that the proposed training framework indeed increases the distance from data points to the decision boundary.
-We also showed that using unlabeled data sets generated by Gaussian noise is almost as effective as unlabeled data sets sourced from expensive and manually collected data sets or generated using complex synthesis algorithms.
+In this paper, we hypothesized that data sparsity and large numbers of redundant parameters in DL models allow different DL models to learn decision boundaries with different appearances in the space outside the support of the data distribution.
+Such models can have equally high prediction accuracy on clean datasets, however, their robustness against adversarial attacks can be very different.
+We also hypothesized that a model with a smooth SoftMax score surface whose decision boundary stays far from each class distribution is ideal in terms of adversarial robustness.
+Following these hypotheses, we automatically generated an unlabeled dataset to cover the space outside the support of the data distribution using Gaussian noise.
+We then used a regularization term to train DL models with smooth SoftMax score surfaces using both the original and unlabeled dataset.
+Using the generated unlabeled data, we were able to train DL models to have smooth SoftMax score surfaces outside the support of the input data distribution.
+We empirically showed that the proposed training framework indeed increases the distance from data points to the decision boundary for models trained on MNIST, CIFAR10 and Imagenette datasets.
+We also showed that the proposed training framework trains models with SoftMax score surfaces similar to the hypothesized ideal SoftMax score surface for a 2D Points dataset.
+Although we believe the Jacobian regularizer is a strong regularization term which can train DL models with smooth SoftMax score surfaces, we deployed a more naive regularization term with shorter runtime for our rigorous experiments.
+However, in multiple occasions we deployed the Jacobian regularizer and showed that the latter generally performs better than the former.
+We also showed that using an unlabeled dataset generated by Gaussian noise while considering the spread of the labeled data distribution in the high dimensional input data space is almost as effective as unlabeled datasets sourced from expensive and manually collected datasets or generated using complex synthesis algorithms.
+Finally, we demonstrated that models trained with our framework also show consistently less confidence in classifying samples from unknown classes as expected in the open set recognition domain.
+This paper empirically tests our hypothesis about data sparsity, DL models and their decision boundaries.
+Our future objective is to theoretically prove that Jacobian regularization and our unlabeled data indeed train models with smooth SoftMax score surface with decision boundaries far from each class distribution.

 { }